Device > Certificate Management > SSL Decryption Exclusion

 Adda Decryption Exclusion

 Hostnameto define a custom decryption exclusion.
-The hostname defined here is compared against the SNI requested by the client or the CN presented in the server certificate.
-You can also use a wildcard asterisk (*) to create a decryption exclusion for all hostnames associated with a domain.
-Sessions where the server presents a CN that contains the defined domain are excluded from decryption.
+The firewall compares the hostname to the SNI requested by the client or to the CN presented in the server certificate.
+The firewall excludes sessions in which the server presents a CN that contains the defined domain from decryption.

 Hostnames should be unique for each entry—if a predefined entry is delivered to the firewall that matches an existing custom entry, the custom entry takes precedence.